How is Tang Soo Do better than other martial arts?

 Tang Soo Do is not better than other martial arts.
 All martial arts have points in common and differences.
 Some of these differences are obvious (Kendo is the practice of japanese sword, Judo is the art to use your opponent's strength to take him down...), others are subtler.
 In one martial art, the teaching method can also differ from studio to studio.
 When trying to find a martial art, the real question is not "which one is the best?" but "which one is the best for me?".
 It is a question nobody but yourself can answer.

-At 2RTSD, we have a traditional way of teaching, with ordered classes, a set instructor that leads class and a curriculum defined by the World Tang Soo Do Association.
+At 2RTSD, we have a traditional way of teaching, with ordered classes, a set instructor that leads class and a curriculum defined by the Traditional Global Tang Soo Do Association.
 As for Tang Soo Do, it is a striking art from korea.
 To know more, see here.

 Whatever your first impression of a martial art class, we encourage you to go try out a couple other martial arts to be sure to pick the right one!